GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability.
 The literature contains successful examples of #acr("ASSL") approaches.
 Most existing strategies rely on probabilistic and information-theoretic frameworks and derive analytical schemes.
-No deep learning-based solutions have been identified.
+No deep-learning-based solutions have been identified.
 This chapter introduces a novel framework for #acr("ASSL") leveraging an original #acr("DNN") architecture.